davebraze/david-braze/content/post/organizing-data/index.md

 [^2]: Here's a link to an [interview with data scientist and developer Jenny Bryan](https://www.youtube.com/watch?v=NkosFVrPbzw "Jenny Bryan interview on youtube"), where she goes into some depth on the problems with spreadsheets from the analyst's perspective.
 It's very much "inside baseball", but may be worth your time if you want to take a deeper dive into some of these issues.

+[^3]: Learn more about data-checking and double entry here: Barchard, K. A., & Verenikina, Y. (2013).
+Improving data accuracy: Selecting the best data checking technique.
+Computers in Human Behavior, 29(5), 1917–1922. <https://doi.org/10.1016/j.chb.2013.02.021>

-[^3]: I like the idea of using a [markdown](https://en.wikipedia.org/wiki/Markdown "markdown article on wikipedia") format for a codebook.
+[^4]: I like the idea of using a [markdown](https://en.wikipedia.org/wiki/Markdown "markdown article on wikipedia") format for a codebook.
 It is a plain text format, but also allows for easy conversion from plain text to well-formated pdf or docx or html (and many other formats).
 But, if that seems like a bridge too far for you just now, given all the other new things you're trying to get a handle on, then put it off for another day.
 Use whatever program is most convenient for you to create your codebook (MS Word, maybe?).